spyder-ide/spyder-docs/doc/panes/editor.rst

 Run configuration
 ~~~~~~~~~~~~~~~~~

-You can use the :guilabel:`Run configuration per file` dialog to set each file's working directory, console mode (current, dedicated or external), CLI arguments, execution options (clear all variables, run in an existing/empty namespace, debug on error), and more.
+You can use the :guilabel:`Run configuration per file` dialog to set each file's working directory, console mode (current, dedicated or external), command line arguments, execution options (clear all variables, run in an existing/empty namespace, debug on error), and more.
 To access it, click :menuselection:`Run --> Configuration per file...` or press :kbd:`Ctrl-F6` / :kbd:`Cmd-F6`.